lmullen/jsr/_source/issues/vol17/harper.markdown

 year: 2015
 ...

 On May 22, 1886 John A. Broadus delivered an address at the Cave Hill Cemetery in Louisville, Kentucky.
 Widely regarded as one of the nation’s premier preachers, Broadus could not help but sense the irony of standing among the graves of both Confederate *and* Union soldiers.
-Twenty-one years had passed since the war had ended.
-And in this place, combatants from both sides slept peacefully–truly a wonder.
+Twenty-one years had passed since the war had ended, and in this place, combatants from both sides slept peacefully.
+It was truly a wonder.
 Yet, as Broadus saw it, the greatest wonder of his age lay in “the rapid restoration of good feelings in this country.”
 A number of factors fueled this optimistic vision of late-nineteenth century America, chief among them being the Christian faith.
 “The great religion of peace,” he claimed, “has healed the wounds and softened the asperities of the great civil war.”
 Differentiating between interregional right and wrong was not on this day’s agenda.
 Broadus was content to leave such questions to an “impartial historian.”[^1] Nonetheless, when that future historian wrote Broadus was sure he/she would find sufficient blame for northerners and southerners alike.
 After all, the war had been a long time coming and awful though it was, had settled two important issues; namely, the role of federal government and the fate of slavery.
 But, there was no shame in the Confederate deaths.
 The Union had been preserved and that was what mattered.
 So, I ask—what’s wrong with this picture?

 In the Civil War’s aftermath, Americans struggled to find meaning in what has proven to be the nation’s bloodiest conflict.
 Among southerners, some came to grips with the Union’s victory sooner than others, while some never reconciled themselves to defeat.
 Given their past record on issues like race relations, it might be tempting to see Southern Baptists as poster children for the Lost Cause.
 And doubtless, some were.
 However, men like James Petigru Boyce, founding President of the Southern Baptist Theological Seminary (SBTS), along with his close friend and successor, John A. Broadus, defy easy categorization.
 They neither reveled in Confederate lore, nor sought means to subvert the post-war order.
 Rather, Boyce and Broadus stand as exemplars of southern ministers who valued evangelical piety over cultural resuscitation.
 Accordingly, their lives and ministries raise questions about the extent to which the Lost Cause may be applied to post-Reconstruction era ministers in the American South.